neelsoumya/dsSurvival_bookdown/README.md

 DataSHIELD has a client-server architecture and this package has a client side and server side component.

-  * The server side package is called dsSurvival:
+  * The server side package is called `dsSurvival`:

       https://github.com/neelsoumya/dsSurvival

-  * The client side package is called dsSurvivalClient:
+  * The client side package is called `dsSurvivalClient`:

       https://github.com/neelsoumya/dsSurvivalClient